chrisclark/blog/content/what-does-engineering-do-here.md

 I suspect the yes-man approach sounds scary to a lot of engineering departments, but it can really work.
 The secret, of course, is that the only thing that permits speed, is quality.
 Without a great automated test suite, how can you refactor or make changes quickly and with confidence?
 Without the ability to deploy into production many times a day, how can you respond in real-time when marketing campaigns are running?
 Without well-factored, simple code, how can you make changes fast enough to make a difference?

 Speed and quality are two sides of the same coin; not competing priorities.
-Speed, quality, and cost -- it turns out you can't actually pick speed without also picking quality.
+In the long term, it turns out you can't actually pick speed without also picking quality.